Dancing dogs, opera singers, street dancers…the Britain's Got Talent winners list is a mixed bunch.

 Post-BGT, Sampson has had a varied career, with a role in the 2008 West End production of Into The Hoods, making dance DVDs and also releasing a single, Get Up On The Dance Floor – which reached number 30 in the UK chart.

-In 2018, she starred in the film short Daniel Thomas and headline the UK Tour of Our House.
+In 2018, he starred in the film short Daniel Thomas and headlined the UK tour of Our House.
 He's also starred in the pantomimes Jack & The Beanstalk and Rapunzel.

 The dance troupe famously – and surprisingly – beat Susan Boyle to win the third series of the ITV talent show, and have stayed in the limelight since.